Thermal Fluctuation and Meson Melting: Holographic Approach: Holographic Thermal Width

 \subsection{Non-zero Magnetic field}

 In the previous subsection we studied the possibility of the appearance of thermal width for quarkonia and its dependence on the mass and the temperature.
 Now we want to study the same features in the presence of magnetic field.
-Turning on the magnetic field, according to \eqref{MM}, an extra term appears in the definition of $P$ and consequently $C_1$ and $C_2$ will change.
+By turning on the magnetic field, according to \eqref{MM}, an extra term appears in the definition of $P$.
 In the near horizon region, $C_1$ and $C_2$ are positive and negative, respectively.
+Since they are too lengthy, we did not write them here.
 In Fig. \ref{C2mB}(left), $C_2$ has been plotted in terms of $R_*$ at a fixed temperature.
-Although this figure shows that ${R_*}_c$, for which $C_2$ vanishes, becomes larger in the presence of magnetic field, the critical mass $m_c$ decreases as it is shown in Fig. \ref{C2mB}(right).
+Although this figure shows that ${R_*}_c$, for which $C_2$ vanishes, becomes larger in the presence of magnetic field, the critical mass $m_c$ decreases as it is shown in Fig. \ref{C2mB}(right) in agreement with the result reported in \cite{Albash:2007bk}.
 This behavior can be qualitatively understood from Fig. \ref{RrB}.
 Similar to the case of zero magnetic field, the thermal width increases as the mass of the quarks decreases.

-The critical mass as a function of the temperature is plotted in Fig. \ref{TmcB} for fixed values of magnetic field.
+The critical mass as a function of the temperature is plotted in Fig. \ref{TmcB}(left) for fixed values of magnetic field.
 Unlike the case of zero magnetic field, it shows that the critical mass does not rise linearly with the temperature.
-It turns out from Fig. \ref{TmcB} that when the magnetic field is non-zero there is a minimum value for the temperature, $T_c$, where for $T>T_c$ the critical mass becomes non-zero.
-In other words, for $T<T_c$ the MEs are stable and therefore the thermal width is zero.
+The function for critical mass seems to be complicated in the presence of the magnetic field but it may be approximated by the following polynomial \be m_c=T\sum_{n=0}^5 a_n\left(\frac{(2\pi\alpha')^2 B^2}{T}\right)^n \ee where $a_0=2.87875$ and for $B=0.1$: \be \ee and for $B=0.05$: \be a_1=-1.01318, a_2=206.215, a_3=-12821.7, a_4=151035, a_5=-528361. \nonumber \ee In addition, it turns out from Fig. \ref{TmcB}(left) that at fixed magnetic field there is a minimum value for the temperature, $T_c$, where for $T>T_c$ the critical mass is non-zero and a first order phase transition happens.
+On the other hand, for $T<T_c<B_z$, the critical mass vanishes and the first order phase transition disappears suggesting that MEs are stable configuration in this region of the temperature.
+Interestingly, there is a qualitative agreement between our result and \cite{Albash:2007bk}.

+Dependence of the critical mass on the magnetic field is shown in Fig. \ref{TmcB}(right) for different fixed values of temperature.
+It is seen that $m_c$ decreases by increasing $B$ which means that in the presence of the external magnetic field the probe brane resists more against the phase transition.
+From this plot, one may easily guess that \be m_c=m_0+m_1(2\pi\alpha')^2B^2, \ee where for instance, when the temperature is $T=0.23408$, we obtain $m_c=0.672972$ and $m_1=-0.339937$.
+Note that there is a maximum value for the magnetic field $B_{max}$ and when $B>B_{max}$ MEs are stable.
+It is also obvious from the plot that the starting point of $m_c$ is grater for the larger values of temperature.
+It means that by increasing temperature the value of the critical mass below which the configuration becomes unstable, increases.